ray-project/ray/java/doc/api.rst

         public <M> M getMeta() throws TaskExecutionException;
     }

-This method blocks current thread until requested data gets ready and is fetched (if needed) from remote memory to local.
+This method blocks the current thread until the requested data is ready and has been fetched (if necessary) from a remote machine.

 ``Ray.wait``
 ~~~~~~~~~~~~

-Calling ``Ray.wait`` will block current thread and wait for specified
+Calling ``Ray.wait`` will block the current thread and wait for specified
 ray calls.
 It returns when at least ``numReturns`` calls are completed,
 or the ``timeout`` expires.
 See multi-value support for ``RayList``.